SUSE-Developer-Community/sandbox-welcome-content/content/faq.md

 If you want some suggestions on what to build, join us on our discord to see what others are building!

+### What languages are supported?

+We have buildpacks built in for:
+ - Java
+ - Ruby
+ - Node.js
+ - Golang
+ - Python
+ - Php
+ - .Net Core
+ - Static Files
+ - and binary applications

+ If you are interested in helping expand this list, let us know!

 ## Rules and Quotas